-It is up to YOU to be cognizant of the each of these relapse risk factors and be constantly vigilant against their impact upon your continued sobriety.
+It is up to YOU to be cognizant of each of these relapse risk factors and be constantly vigilant against their impact upon your continued sobriety.

-- Step Six – Be proactive with an Action Plan to know what to do and what Not to do when a risk factor arises.
+- Step Six – Be proactive with an Action Plan to know what to do and what not to do when a risk factor arises.
 Some examples might include:

 - DO call your sponsor and discuss how you feeling